wp-plugins/wp-fastest-cache/readme.txt

 * Stop to prevent not to minify css files which has small size
 * Improvement of detection active plugins
 * <strong>[FEATURE]</strong> "Combine Css" has been added
+* Stop to prevent not to minify css files which has small size
+* Improvement of detection active plugins
+* <strong>[FEATURE]</strong> "Combine Css" has been added
+* Improvement of combine css
+* to prevent creating cache for the urls which has query string

 = 0.7.9 =
 * <strong>[FEATURE]</strong> Compatible with WP-Polls